gdusbabek/dribble/README.md

 ### TODOs

  - Consider adding a sync command to the `Receipt` API.
+ - Backpressure. `Journal.append()` would become slower when there are lots of uncommitted writes in the append queue.
+ - `Receipt` as a first-class API.
+They are awkward to work with right now.
  - Robust tests.
 They are pretty weak right now.
  - A compaction API. right now, files are deleted by the write thread.
 This work should be done by another threadpool.
  - All that maven crap.